WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-shoppable-feed.md

 _Display Shoppable Icon_

-- When clicking the **Add** button (on top of each image), a pop will appear where you can add Source, Link &amp; Button Text.
+- When clicking the **Add** button (on top of each image), a pop will appear where you can add Source, Link & Button Text.

 ![Add Promotional URL](/guide/public/images/instagram-feed/instagram-shoppable-feed/add-promotional-url.png)